Non-explosive reactive armor: British developments

 The threat posed by antitank guided missiles was clearly recognized by the FVRDE and as a result, a research program was initiated in 1963.
-The program was largely of an empirical nature and was directed by Dr G.N Harvey, then Assistant Director of Research at FVRDE (who has been generally credited with the invention of Chobham armor) in collaboration with J.P Downey, who was responsible for its extensive series of firing trials.
+The program was largely of an empirical nature and was directed by Dr G.N Harvey, then assistant director of Research at FVRDE (who has been generally credited with the invention of Chobham armor) in collaboration with J.P Downey, who was responsible for its extensive series of firing trials.

 The research program began to bear fruit in 1964, and by the following year had resulted in the creation of a new form of armor which was more than twice as effective against shaped charges as rolled homogeneous armor of the same weight, and at least as effective as the latter against kinetic energy armor-piercing projectiles.
 The new armor was then called Chobham armour, after the location of FVRDE.

 In 1968 work began on applying it to tanks and a feasibility study (codenamed Almagest) on fitting Chobham armour (also called Burlington) to the Chieftain main battle tank was undertaken.
-Two different Chobham armour kits were used, the skirt armor consisted basically of steel boxes containing plastic/steel sandwiches arranged in the manner of venetian blinds assembly while the front hull armor consisted of a bar armor mounted over a steel burster plate with underneath, three sandwiches consisting each of three to five plastic and steel layers.
+Two different Chobham armour kits were used, the skirt armor consisted basically of steel boxes containing plastic/steel sandwiches arranged in the manner of venetian blinds assembly while the front hull armor consisted of a bar armor mounted over a steel burster plate with three sandwiches consisting each of three to five plastic and steel layers underneath.

 By February 1970 a decision was taken to build an experimental tank based on the Chieftain Mk.
-3 components, which would incoportate Chobham armour.
+3 components, which would incorporate Chobham armour.
 The test vehicle was built at FVRDE in 13 months and was designated as FV4211.
 In addition to having Chobham armour, the FV4211 was also the first main battle tank to have a hull made of welded aluminium plates to keep down its weight.